-- (1) The Special Regulation shall stipulate which modules are included in the calculation of the overall grade, which modules are multiplied by which weighting factors and how the overall grade is to be calculated. - (2) The overall grade must be based on the grading system referred to in Article 29.
+- (1) The Special Regulation shall stipulate which modules are to be graded or to be evaluated as "passed" or "failed", which modules are included in the calculation of the overall grade, which modules are multiplied by which weighting factors and how the overall grade is to be calculated.
+The overall grade must be based on the grading system referred to in Article 29. - (2) The provisions of paragraph 1 must allow account to be taken of the course profile and of the student's acquired skills. - (3) The thesis module must, in all cases, be taken into account when the final grade is calculated.